• Skip to main content

 4. Subordinate conjunction of Comparison

-- My brother smarter than I am.
+• My brother is smarter than I am.

 Some other common subordinate conjunctions which show “Comparison ” are: